Jetison333/rotg/rulings.md

     - which means *player obligations must be practically doable by the player* (death note-esque restrictions)
       - this is the only part of this section of rulings that makes sense
   - player obligations cannot involve an unknown/unspecified sequence of steps
-  - *contract conditions must be resolvable by the players involved*
-    - you've already said this
 - "I" is ambiguous and is interpreted by the GA
   - in a one-party contract it usually means the signer and not the author
 - Players cannot sign contracts that cannot be defined